 Comprehensive TCM Evaluation (46-60 min)

 Some cases are challenging.
 Especially where there are multiple conditions manage.
 These visits can take up to an hour (sometimes more) of one-on-one contact with your provider.
 Lab work is often required.
-Examples of some conditions included in this level of evaluation might be: MS, Hashimoto's, fibromyalgia, Gulf War Illness, Parkinson's, etc.
+Examples of some conditions included in this level of evaluation might be: MS, Hashimoto's, fibromyalgia, hormonal imbalance, digestive disorders, Gulf War Illness, Parkinson's, etc.

 Treatment for these types of conditions usually requires about 12-18 sessions, followed by maintenance visits.
 Herbs and supplements are generally incorporated into the treatment plan.